-(1) Civil Building
+(1) Building Structure (Structural: Building Project)

-A client calls for bids for the design of the civil works associated with a new commercial building.
+A client calls for bids for the structural design of associated with a new commercial building.

-The cost of the Works provided by the client is R100 million.
+The cost of the works related to the Consulting engineers scope of work provided by the client is R50 million.